Mustang District: History

 Up until 2008, the Kingdom of Lo or Upper Mustang was an ethnic Tibetan kingdom and a suzerainty of Kingdom of Nepal.
 The suzerainty allowed for a certain level of independence in local governance from the Nepalese central government.
-Though still recognized by many Mustang residents, the monarchy ceased to exist on October 7, 2008, by order of the Government of Nepal.
+Though still recognised by many Mustang residents, the monarchy ceased to exist on 7 October 2008, by order of the Government of Nepal.
 After the civil war that overthrew the Nepalese monarchy, it became a republic.
 Mustang became another district of Nepal losing its status of a tributary kingdom it enjoyed since the late eighteenth century.
 Mustang is the setting for a large part of the book The Kingdom, a novel by Clive Cussler and Grant Blackwood published in 2011.
 In December 1999, Ogyen Trinley Dorje, the 17th claimant Karmapa fled Tibet through this area.
 In response, China built a border fence immediately after.
 There is a PLA border outpost a few miles on Chinese side, it is the westernmost border outpost in Tibet Military District.
 The outpost was renovated in 2009 to have a modern facility.

-The last official and later unofficial king (raja or gyelpo) of Mustang was Jigme Dorje Palbar Bista (1930–2016), Bista succeeded his father H.H.
-Sri Sri Sri Raja Angun Tenzing Tandul in 1964, and whose lineage dates back to Ame Pal, who founded the Kingdom of Lo six and half century earlier, He died on 16 December 2016 after living a retired life largely in Kathmandu since 2008 when Nepal abolished its own monarchy.
+Royal Family

+Jigme Dorje became head of the Royal House of Lo, assuming the title Lo Gyalpo (King of Mustang), after his elder brother, King Angdu Nyingpo Palbar, passed away at a young age.
+Lo Gyalpo Angdu Nyingpo had married a Tibetan aristocrat and left behind only two daughters; his eldest, Lo Semla (Princess) Chimi Dolkar Palbar Bista, and a younger daughter whose name is unrecorded.
+With no male heir, the crown passed to his younger brother, Jigme Dorje.
+King Jigme Dorje married a noble lady from Shigatse, Tibet, Sahiba Sidol in the 1950s.
+He had one son, Angun Tenzin, who died at the age of 8, and later adopted his nephew, Jigme Singhe Palbar Bista (b.
+1957).
+King Jigme Dorje died on 16 December 2016 after living a retired life largely in Kathmandu since 2008 when Nepal abolished its own monarchy.